JarrenToh/Wine-Supplychain-Blockchain/README.md

 Deploy the contract to the local blockchain: truffle migrate

-Run the tests: truffle test test_supplyChain.js
+Run the tests:
+  - truffle test test_supplyChain.js
+  - truffle test test_refunds.js

 This will execute the test_supplyChain.js file, which contains a series of tests to ensure that the smart contract functions as expected.